JamesParrott/utm-no-numpy/README.rst

 Bidirectional UTM-WGS84 converter for python.

-Utm optionally requires numpy, but in Pythonic EAFFTP style, always attempts to import it even when it is not installed.
+Utm optionally requires numpy, but in Pythonic EAFP style, always attempts to import it even when it is not installed.
 Utm itself is otherwise a pure Python package, and is also popular in environments (e.g. Rhino/Grasshopper) that do not support C extensions such as numpy.
 It even already has alternative code to use when numpy cannot be imported.